 I would imagine that there is probably a happy medium that can be reached and I hope it happens before the two LLCs claim bankruptcy and screw the city.
 This is why these should have been condominiums from the starts and not rentals.

-I asked a city hall employee that.
+To Assessor: I asked a city hall employee that.
 They told me they couldn’t find anyone else.
 I think the unspoken quality they couldn’t find elsewhere was “anyone else who would donate to the Mayor and do as they are told”.

 The Mayor loves hiring people with little experience or who are compromised at their former jobs.
 Kingmaker!
 Classic insecurity.